siran/writing/_posts/2024-01-12-it-seems-we-move-relative-to-the-medium-that-propagates-light.md

 I haven't yet made the mathematical fit to the data in [Matlab](https://matlab.mathworks.com/) (I've been fixing this blog so I could write), but it seems to me that a Doppler fit to the data is much more appropriate than any dragging effect.

+---

+I have a couple of explanations.
+So stay tuned.